Just in Time Inventory System - Explained

 Just-in-time inventory system (JIT) is an operations management strategy of ordering raw materials/goods, and receiving those raw materials/goods only as they are needed to keep the production process running to meet actual customer demand.
 That is, no excess stock is ordered, and it should arrive just in time to be utilized in the production process by manufacturers.

-A Little More on What is the JIT Inventory System
+How is the JIT Inventory System Used?

 Just in Time (JIT) inventory management was first adopted and perfected in Japan in the early 1970s.
 Taiichi Ohno, the founder of automobile manufacturer Toyota, is credited as being the father of the JIT inventory management system.
 Toyota Inc. still uses a JIT inventory system.